MontessoriMom.com Education

 However, between the ages of 3 1/2 to 4 1/2 I introduced fiction books.
 We still read mostly nonfiction books, but the fiction books introduce other elements to your child's understanding that nonfiction books do not.

 First of all, it's a great opportunity to talk about what is real and what is pretend.
 I tired to tell my children if something was real or not.
 As far as fantasy is concerned, I think that Montessori just wanted adults to be as truthful to children as much as possible.
-The truth builds a real and trusting realtionship between you and your child.
+The truth builds a real and trusting relationship between you and your child.

 Secondly, fiction introduces elements of literature that you can not find in nonfiction books.
 Metaphors, symbols, protagonist, personification, and other literary ideas are found in the figurative language of fiction.
 At age 4 1/2 many children understand the concept of personification.
 In fact, they see the humor in it.
 Also, fiction can bring an interesting way to talk about human values and ideas.